 animals deserve no moral consideration

 Ok.
-I can empathise with this view point because I held it since I started thinking about philosophy for the first time until I first became vegan, it’s possible that I’m wrong about having empathy for animals.
-But I wonder how with this view point infants or the mentally handicapped qualify for moral consideration.
-What if there was another enlightened Species? it’s easy to imagine a species so far advanced and above us that from their perspective we wouldn’t deserve any moral consideration.
-If there was a Species to which we were like cattle would they be in the moral right to enslave us?
+I can empathise with this viewpoint because I held it since I started thinking about philosophy for the first time until I first became vegan, it’s possible that I’m wrong about having empathy for animals.
+But I wonder how with this viewpoint infants or the mentally handicapped qualify for moral consideration.
+What if there was another enlightened species?
+It’s easy to imagine a species so far advanced and above us that from their perspective we wouldn’t deserve any moral consideration.
+If there was a species to which we were like cattle would they be in the moral right to enslave us?
 I think not.

 animals are happy in captivity.